henrikroschmann/Async-Is-the-way/README.md

 Not really, let's use the example from above and let's say we would like to execute **ProcessDataAsync** for a multitude of files

-### Skipping gears (reference to stick shift cars)
+### Skipping gears (a reference to stick shift cars)

-There are scenarios where uneccessary state machine utilizatino is done given the following example:
+There are scenarios where unnecessary state machine utilization is done given the following example:

 ```csharp